ottok/salsa-ci-pipeline/README.md

 to the pipeline's config file.
 This can be done on `Settings` ⇾ `CI/CD`, expand `General Pipelines` and update the field `CI/CD configuration file`.

-If the base pipeline configuration fits your needs without further modifications, the recommended way is to use `recipes/debian.yml@salsa-ci-team/pipeline` as the config path, which refers to a file kept in the `salsa-ci-team/pipeline` repository.

-On the other hand, if you want to use the base configuration and apply customizations on top, the recommended path to create this file is `debian/salsa-ci.yml`.
-It should contain at least the following lines:
+It is recommended to set this value to `debian/salsa-ci.yml` and create the file containing at least the following lines:

 ```yaml
 ---
 include:
   - https://salsa.debian.org/salsa-ci-team/pipeline/raw/master/recipes/debian.yml
 ```

+If creating a new file is too much hassle, and there is no need to modify it, the alternative way is to just set `recipes/debian.yml@salsa-ci-team/pipeline` as the config path, which refers to a file kept in the `salsa-ci-team/pipeline` repository.

 > :warning: **Note:** The pipeline is not run automatically after configuring
 > it.
 You can either trigger it by